ayminahmedpk/display_portfolio/README.md

         * Let them see you can communicate clearly and comfortably

     CTA:
-        * Just link to Upwork for now
+        * Just link to Upwork for now I guess

     Contact:
         * Let them send you an email